-My husband is especially fond of this authentic preparation with it’s rich flavorful broth and tender meat.
+My husband is especially fond of this authentic preparation with its rich flavorful broth and tender meat.
 When I say I’m going to be making this dish, he gets “that” look in his eye.
-My Mom has always said “kissin’ don’t last, cookin’ do”.
+My mom always said, “kissin’ don’t last, cookin’ do!”
 I guess she is right.
 Food is love after all!

 Serve the stewed chicken alongside traditionally prepared rice and beans or with my Sourdough Corn Tortillas.

 - One 4- to 5-pound whole pastured chicken

 - 2 medium onions, diced

 - 2 tablespoons avocado oil, chicken fat, lard, or ghee

 - 1 to 2 tablespoons cilantro or oregano, chopped fresh or dried (optional)

 - Generously salt and pepper a clean raw whole chicken.

 - Heat the Dutch oven over medium-high heat and melt the cooking fat.

 - Add the chicken and brown all sides evenly.